osmlab/name-suggestion-index/CONTRIBUTING.md

 - Merge the items we are keeping into -> `data/**/*.json` files for us to decide what to do with them

 The data files are organized by topic and OpenStreetMap tag:
-* `data/brands/*` - Config files for each kind of branded business, organized by OpenStreetMap tag
+* `data/brands/*` - Source files for each kind of branded business, organized by OpenStreetMap tag
   * `amenity/*.json`
   * `leisure/*.json`
   * `shop/*.json`